 And Mary said, My soul doth magnify the Lord, And my spirit hath rejoiced in God my Saviour.

 Thus, if Catholics make the argument that their god (or goddess rather) created the laws of logic, and that they are reflection of his character, then the law of non-contradiction is no longer a valid law of logic since their god contradicts himself openly and allows for contradiction.
 Since contradiction is part of the nature of the Catholic god's character, then they are in the same position as atheists; they can know nothing for certain because there's no way to know what things he lies about what he doesn't.
-This also helps us understand why, of the atheists I've talked to, about 90% of them were former Catholics; atheists have held on to the same circularity as Catholics, but abandoned their traditions because they rightfully (and logically) concluded they were a ridiculous waste of time, money, and energy.
+This also helps us understand why, of the atheists I've talked to, about 90% of them were former Catholics; atheists have held on to the same circularity as Catholics, but atheists abandoned Catholic traditions because they rightfully (and logically) concluded those traditions were a ridiculous waste of time, money, and energy.

 There are numerous religions throughout the world, but these are just a few examples to demonstrate the impossibility of the contrary: No other worldview outside of the born-again Christian God of the Bible can account for logical laws, and thus, no other worldview can account for science and morals either.
-They live their lives using the Christian worldview that can justify logic, reason, and morality, but they hold that truth in unrighteousness, and lie about that truth both to themselves and others.
+They live their lives using the Christian worldview that can justify logic, reason, and morality, but they hold that truth in unrighteousness, and lie about that truth both to themselves and to others.

 For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who hold the truth in unrighteousness;